28 minute read time

 If you’ve used any email program that renders HTML, chances are you’ll have opened up emails that looked like the one shown in Figure 3.5.

-Instead of words or pictures, there’s a stack of blocks of various sizes, as if someone is losing a game of Tetris in your inbox.
+Instead of words or pictures, there’s a stack of blocks of various sizes.
 Most of the major email clients, including Outlook, Lotus Notes, and Outlook.com, will not display images by default.
 Instead, they display a broken image icon or an empty rectangle.

 Does the email still have useful, readable content?
 Consider especially what the preview pane looks like when there are no images.
 Do you have visible text in the preview area?

 When it comes to email design, your emails are probably being read in a very narrow window or frame.